GENI-NSF/geni-tools/README-stitching.txt

 backup files.
 Control the number of backups using the `--logFileCount` option.)

-`./stitcherTestFiles` contains a selection of sample request RSpecs for use with stitching.
-Note this is not exhaustive; multiple links between the same aggregate pairs are possible for example.

 When complete, `stitcher` writes a file to `~/.gcf`, listing the aggregates at which it made reservations.
 This file is used by `stitcher` later to drive calls, e.g. to `sliverstatus` or